-- Act with integrity, adhering to high standards of behavior, encouraging leadership by senior management, responsible decision making and dialogue with stakeholders - Be proactive in our focus areas of business integrity, social responsibility, product and consumer safety, community involvement and environmental management
+• Act with integrity, adhering to high standards of behavior, encouraging leadership by senior management, responsible decision making and dialogue with stakeholders

-• Measure, report and communicate
+Be proactive in our focus areas of business integrity, social responsibility, product and consumer safety, community involvement and environmental management

-The responsibilities for sustainability issues are aligned with our organizational and hierarchical structure at the estate level.
-Corporate Affairs Manager coordinates and advises on all CSR issues, senior management is responsible for the social and environmental performance of the company.
-First line management is aware of sustainability requirements and is encouraged to integrate and implement the sustainability initiatives in the day to day operations, while living our core values.
+• Measure, report and communicate The responsibilities for sustainability issues are aligned with our organizational and hierarchical structure at the estate level.
+The Regional Corporate Affairs Manager advises on all CSR issues, CSR Manager based at the Technical Department co-ordinates implementation of the CSR activities with the estates and senior management is responsible for the social and environmental performance of the company.
+First line management is aware of sustainability requirements and is encouraged to integrate and implement sustainability the initiatives in the day to day operations, while living our core values.